The Best MCAT Prep Courses

 Considered one of the most difficult standardized exams, the Medical College Admission Test® (MCAT®), is a multiple-choice examination used to test competency for medical school.
 With a testing period of 7.5 hours, the MCAT requires extensive preparation.
 Oftentimes, this preparation is sought out through in-person or online courses designed to provide students with the proper materials and tools needed to study.

 Quality practice exams

 Next Step offers access to an impressive collection of company-made practice exams.
 According to student reviews, Next Step’s practice exams are close simulations of the real thing.
 The testing platform even mimics the official MCAT interface down to the keyboard shortcuts and color scheme.
-Of course, you’ll also be preparing with four official AAMC practice tests provided in the course, but we appreciate that Next Step ensures all available practice exams are as realistic as possible.
+Of course, you’ll also be preparing with four official practice tests from the Association of American Medical Colleges (AAMC) provided in the course, but we appreciate that Next Step ensures all available practice exams are as realistic as possible.